Sidi Kaouki Surf Guide – Morocco’s Best Beginner Surf Village?

 Geographically speaking, Sidi Kaouki is on the western edge of southern Morocco.
 It’s about 4.5 hours from Casablanca via the main coast highway and about 2.5 hours from the medina city of Marrakesh.

 You only really need to know about the beachfront in Sidi Kaouki.
 That’s where the vast majority of the surfing is done.
-It’s the long run of sand right by the town, hosting countless wave peaks for all levels.
-That’s included below, along with a few of the other, more-challenging breaks in the region.
+It’s the long run of sand right by the town, hosting countless wave peaks for all levels, and a few reef breaks around the iconic shrine, known as the Marabout.

 Sidi Kaouki Beach